pascalvanderheiden/ais-apim-odata-reactjs/README.md

 You can setup your own SAP ODATA API in minutes by following these steps in this [tutorial](https://developers.sap.com/tutorials/gateway-demo-signup.html).
 You can find the API documentation [here](https://api.sap.com/api/API_BUSINESS_PARTNER/overview).
 You can test the API [here](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout).

+ODATA API type just got into preview.
+You can find more information about how you can add your own SAP ODATA APIs in Azure API Management [here](https://learn.microsoft.com/en-us/azure/api-management/sap-api?tabs=odata).

 ## Next Steps

 ### Step 1: Initialize a new `azd` environment